I must admit, I am a bit of a fan of some of the old-school business sayings.

 You don’t have to have a final solution within the time guarantee.
 An acknowledgement that the message has been received is acceptable, with the assurance that a formal response will be made in a timely manner.

-Did you know that customers can avoid your business if they are even a concerned that they may feel uncomfortable?
+Did you know that customers can avoid your business if they are even a littleconcerned that they may feel uncomfortable?
 Feeling uncomfortable can occur from many different types of interactions, some out of your control.
 Maybe you are aware of an incident that made them uncomfortable, or they tried to sell you something unsuccessfully, or were embarrassed by a friend or acquaintance.
 You can eliminate your customer’s tension by addressing the issue quickly, in a relaxed manner.
 Can you call or email the customer later to check they are ok?
 Reassure them that there is no issue and put them at ease.
 If you are feeling pressured to buy or engage in a way that is unsuitable to you politely say thanks but no thanks – your customer deserves a response.
 Step up and take control – deal with the matter as soon as possible and move on.

 Your regular clients can be your biggest supporters and your biggest critics.
 Avoid entertaining the emotional part of your brain, and logically listen and respect the messages coming from someone who is trying to support you.
-If Mrs Jones is always the first to tell you that she heard something negative and“, don’t shoot Mrs Jones because she’s whingeing again.
+If Mrs Jones is always the first to tell you that she heard something negative and“what are you doing to fix it“, don’t shoot Mrs Jones because she’s whingeing again.
 Ask her for more information.
 When?
 What happened?
 Can you have the contact information to call the person involved?
 Find out how reliable the information is.
 Thank Mrs Jones for taking the time to pass on the information and use it to better your client experience.
 Similarly, if your regular customers keep telling you something you don’t like or agree with, stay impartial, and record the comments.
 Try to track what feedback is similar, has a pattern, or is the same demographic of people etc… Then use this information to make informed decisions about strategic changes required to improve your business.